 Very small incisions

-The incision allows surgeons to better control post-operation astigmatism and centre the lens more precisely, enhancing its performance.
+The incision allows surgeons to better control post-operation astigmatism, enhancing the performance of the premium IOL.
 Lens materials have also improved, resulting in lenses that can now be scrolled up and slid through very small incisions, before opening to full size in the eyes.

 This ability to remove cataracts through increasingly small incisions has made cataract surgery safer for patients.